 As featured on Guardian Sport

-Yet it wasn’t the pony-tailed genius that took the headlines this time.
+Yet it wasn’t the ponytailed genius who took the headlines this time.
 It was the other Baggio; the unheralded yet gifted central midfielder, Dino.

 Born in July 1971 in Camposampiero, a small town in the province of Padova, Dino had the misfortune to be born in the same generation as Roberto; only four years separate the pair.
 They played in different positions and their physical statures couldn’t have been more contrasting – Dino was a tall, robust midfielder with short, cropped hair while Roberto was a small, timid, tortured-genius that sported a ponytail with beads at the tip – but Dino would spend a career playing in the shade of the trequartista, purely because they shared a surname.